smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 3. Settings regarding the kernel, grub, HugePages\*, and tuned can be customized in `group_vars/edgenode_group/10-default.yml`.

    > Default settings in the single-node cluster mode are those of the Edge Node (i.e., kernel and tuned customization enabled).
-4. Single-node cluster can be deployed by running command: `./deploy_ne.sh single`
+4. Single-node cluster can be deployed by running command: `./deploy_ne.sh -f <flavor> single`

+**Note:**
+Up to version 20.12 choosing flavor was optional.
+Since version 21.03 and moving forward this parameter is no longer optional.
+To learn more about [flavors go to this page](https://github.com/otcshare/x-specs/blob/master/doc/flavors.md).

 ## Harbor registry